strangerstudios/hide-admin-bar-from-non-admins/readme.txt

 1. That's it.
 There are no settings.

 == Changelog ==

+= 1.0.2 - 2024-11-13 =
+* ENHANCEMENT: Update tested up to WordPress 6.7.
+* ENHANCEMENT: Preparing plugin to be put up for adoption.

 = 1.0.1 - 2022-04-11 =
 * ENHANCEMENT: Added `habfna_show_admin_bar_roles` filter to show the admin toolbar for additional roles.